streamingfast/substreams/docs/new/common/authentication.md

 ---
-description: Learn how to authenticate with a Substreams Provider
+description: StreamingFast Substreams authentication reference
 ---

 Running a Substreams involves sending your package (`.spkg`) to a a Substreams provider for execution.
 Usually, Substreams provider will require you to authenticate to avoid abuses on the service.